 After Hour Socials are networking events designed for members to meet and build relationships with representatives from a variety of companies and organizations.
 Once a month, a social is hosted by a Chamber member.
 These events are great opportunities for members to

 Corporate Sponsorship Packages offer your business an opportunity to quickly and easily choose a “best fit” marketing investment package that allows you to maximize your chamber membership.
 Call Martha to customize your package today!
-825-8628 For the 2015 Platinum Level please contact Martha Sanford at 540-825-8628
+825-8628 Please contact Martha Sanford at email@example.com or 540-825-8628.